 Bipolar disorder, also known as manic depression, is a mental illness that causes extreme mood swings that include both emotional highs (mania or hypomania) and lows (depression).

 When bipolar disorder is not treated, it can cause damage to relationships, careers, and even your physical health.
-But with the right treatment, bipolar disorder can be managed.
+But with the right treatment, this mental health disorder can be managed.

-The first step to getting bipolar disorder under control is to seek professional help from a bipolar disorder treatment center in Orange County, CA. A bipolar disorder treatment center will provide you with the resources and support you need to manage your symptoms and get your life back on track.
+The first step to getting this mood disorder under control is to seek professional help from a treatment center in Orange County, CA. A bipolar disorder treatment center will provide you with the resources and support you need to manage your symptoms and get your life back on track.

 Bipolar disorder is a serious mental health disorder.
-It is diagnosed by a mental health professional, such as a psychiatrist, using criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association.
+It’s diagnosed by a mental health professional, such as a psychiatrist, using criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association.

 How Does the Diagnosis of Bipolar Disorder in Children and Adults Differ?